ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 01.md

 *NOTE: Check Dictionaries file for the description of the value

+**NOTE:** If a patient is not found in the databases, the k-anonimization has deleted it.

 C. FREE TEXT DOCUMENTS

 The types of reports that we may encounter are: